 The key here is to keep an eye on them – not because they’re getting drunk, but because they have only so much time to power down those drinks.
 You need to stay on top of things.
 Don’t make them wait!

 Remember – you’re not their boss!
 It’s none of your business who they work for, what kind of job they have – or to be the moral/ethics police here.
+(Unless your working in an airport bar and your customer is an airline pilot waiting to board!)
 Stay friendly, professional – and neutral!

 Of course, general liquor over-serving procedures and policies apply here, but you’re going to find that these types of customers maintain pretty well.
 And, they spend a lot of money.
 You’ll notice that many of these same customers will be back for Happy Hour.